windingwind/zotero-better-notes/UserGuide.md

 Click it, the current note link will be inserted into the main note's cursor position;

-Select a heading, the note's link will be inserted into the end of this heading.
+Select a heading, and the note's link will be inserted into the end of this heading.

 ![insert-link-from-note](./image/README/from-note.png)